Oahu Surf 2

 None of the four listings mention shared or community laundry (e.g., laundry room, coin laundry), and all 4/4 MLS entries omit the community laundry amenity.
 Given that building-level amenities are typically marked consistently when present, this provides strong evidence that there is no community laundry in the building.
 Therefore, the feature is set to false with high confidence.

-Searched remarks for phrases like 'laundry on each floor', 'laundry room on every floor', and 'floor-by-floor laundry' and found none.
-Multiple remarks explicitly state washer/dryer are in-unit, indicating no evidence of community laundry on every floor.
+Searched public remarks for phrases like 'laundry on each floor', 'laundry room on every floor', and 'floor-by-floor laundry'.
+Found no references; multiple listings explicitly state washer & dryer are in-unit, indicating no community laundry on every floor.

 Every listing for this building includes at least one parking stall in MLS parking_features, and the remarks reference stalls with the units (e.g., '2 secured parking', '1 tandem parking stall').
 This strongly indicates the building offers on-site parking for its units.